 - Need-based scholarship: Students with cumulative GPAs of 2.0-3.499 can qualify based on unmet need.
 A FAFSA is required to determine unmet need.

 - Eligibility is limited to no more than the equivalent of full time funding for six academic years.

 - Funding is limited and awards will be made based on a priority awarding process.

 - How to apply: The North Dakota University System accepts applications annually with a priority deadline application date of July 15th of each year.

 - Download and complete the application.
 All documentation should be mailed to the NDUS.

-- The 2019-20 North Dakota Indian Scholarship application is now available.
+- The 2019-20 North Dakota Indian Scholarship application period is now closed.

 - For Fall 2020 and Spring 2021 funding, please check back in April 2020 for the 2020-21 ND Indian Scholarship application.